Manning Library

 Manning Library, also known as Clarendon County Public Library and Hannah Levi Memorial Library, is a historic library building located at Manning, Clarendon County, South Carolina.
 It was built in 1909–1910, and is a one-story, brick, Classical Revival style structure is set on a raised basement.
 The front façade features a pedimented Roman Doric order portico projecting from the central bay.
+The interior is octagon shaped with a high, domed skylight.
 The library was the first public library in Clarendon County.

 It was listed in the National Register of Historic Places in 1979.